PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 ## Configure all key-value pairs in a ConfigMap as container environment variables

 {{< note >}}
-This functionality is available in Kubernetes v1.6 and later.
+This functionality is available in PlaidCloud v1.6 and later.
 {{< /note >}}

 * Create a ConfigMap containing multiple key-value pairs.